• Cheat sheets

 npx @kontent-ai/mcp-server@latest stdio

-SSE Transport: Suitable for scenarios requiring server-sent events (SSE) communication.
+Streamable HTTP transport: Suitable for scenarios requiring a long-lived, streamable HTTP connection.
 The default port is 3001, but you can configure the port by setting the PORT environment variable.

 • Shell